Can Smart Contracts Recover Assets? What Is Actually Possible

 If the case involves reading or using a block explorer directly, compare the function-level concepts with the Etherscan withdrawal guide and the primer on understanding smart contract functions.

 A structured recovery review should classify the case before any transaction is signed.
 The classification should be based on current evidence, not hope.
-A simple framework has four buckets: likely recoverable, partially recoverable or conditional, unsafe to attempt, and not enough information.
+Use this Recovery Possibility Matrix to decide whether the next step is contract-state review, evidence collection, support escalation, or stopping.

 The best reviews are conservative.
 If the evidence does not support a path, the answer should say so.
 If a path exists but carries execution risk, the user should understand what could fail and what state could change.
 The goal is not to make every case look solvable.
 The goal is to reduce uncertainty and avoid making a bad situation worse.